typhon-ci/typhon/doc/src/usage.md

 ## The configuration flake

-Let's create a flake in the `$config` repository, then add a `typhonProject` attribute.
-We're going to import `typhon` as a flake input and use the `mkGithubProject` helper function from the library:
+Let's create a flake in the `$config` repository, then add an output `typhonProject`.
+We are going to import `typhon` as a flake input and use the `mkGithubProject` helper function from the library:

 ```nix